HOME

 Other spouses Marriage

-Neill McNeill is mentioned in the court minutes of New Hanover County only twice, in 1741: The first instance is for being called to be a grand juror and, second, for being fined for failure to show up for the duty.
-The court minutes after that year are missing and begin again in 1769.
+Neill McNeill is mentioned in existing court minutes (years between 1741 and 1769 are missing) of New Hanover County only twice, in 1741: The first instance is for being called and sworn in to be a grand juror and, the second, for being fined for failure to show up for that duty.

 Children Birth Death Spouse Cht #